Education in Northern Cyprus

 Education in Northern Cyprus is organized by the Ministry of National Education and Culture.
 5 years of primary education is mandatory.
 As of 2015, Kemal Dürüst is the Minister of National Education and Culture.

 Kindergarten

 Children in Northern Cyprus, below age 6, can attend kindergartens of public and private institutions.
 Kindergarten is not mandatory.

 Elementary school

 Elementary school provides 5 years of education for children between the ages of 6 and 11.
 All elementary schools are public and free.

 High school

 High schools provide a minimum 6 years of education, where 3 years last for junior high school (Ortaokul).
 There are different kinds of high schools in Northern Cypriot education system, such as standard public high schools, private high schools, science high schools, vocational high schools, technical high schools and fine arts high schools.
 As of 2008, there are 18 high schools, 14 junior high schools and 12 vocational high schools.

 Universities

-All of universities in Northern Cyprus are private except Eastern Mediterranean University, METU-NCC, and ITU-TRNC.
-In 2013 there were 63,765 university students from 114 countries in nine universities in Northern Cyprus.
-In 2014, the number of students increased to 70,004, (15,210 Turkish Cypriots; 36,148 from Turkey; 18,646 international students).